This may be an apocryphal story, but it still rings true.

 Turtles all the way down.
 I thought of this story this week as I reflected on today’s reading from Paul’s letter to the Christians in Philippi.

-Paul has been imprisoned for preaching the gospel, and he is writing to the church in Philippi from his jail cell.
+Paul has been imprisoned for preaching the gospel, and he is writing to the church from his jail cell.

-He urges those in the church “to live their lives in a manner worthy of the gospel of Christ.”
+He urges those there “to live their lives in a manner worthy of the gospel of Christ.”

 The church in Philippi is successful, cosmopolitan, ambitious and thriving.
 The congregation has a special place in Paul’s heart.
 “I thank my God every time I remember you,” he writes to them.